Health and the Built Environment: A USC Professor of Architecture Sheds Light on the Role of Light in Dementia Care Communities

 Depression is one of the most common symptoms affecting people living with Alzheimer's and other forms of dementia, occurring in 20 to 30 percent of patients.
 Despite depression's serious impact on well-being and quality of life for this population, doctors have few effective medical treatment options.
 And drug treatments can have serious side effects.

-Increased access to daylight indoors, however, could provide caregivers with an effective and safe nonpharmacological option, according to research conducted by a USC architect and a USC professor of gerontology, biological sciences and medicine, with assistance from an SC CTSI biostatistician.
+Increased access to daylight indoors, however, could provide caregivers with an effective and safe nonpharmacological option, according to research conducted by a USC professor of Architecture and a USC professor of gerontology, biological sciences and medicine, with assistance from an SC CTSI biostatistician.
 Their 12-week study, conducted with participants from eight dementia care communities in Los Angeles and Orange Counties, suggested that increasing exposure to daylight indoors could reduce depression in people living with dementia.

 Research has already established the importance of regular exposure to sufficient light for maintaining healthy circadian entrainment, in both people living with dementia and those with normal cognitive function, explained principal investigator Kyle Konis, AIA, Ph.D., assistant professor of architecture at USC.